nar17/AL395_mybots/README.md

 #	Genotype:
-The genotype of the robot is represented by the following graph.
-The rootlink has the potential to grow up to four legs, and each leg can be 2-3 links long.
+The genotype of the robot dictates that the rootlink grows two recursive legs in three-dimensional space.

 The following picture shows the genotype graph: